 The weekend before the Bank Holiday, I had fitted Koni adjustable front shock absorbers along with replacing the track control arms bushes and drag strut bushes with Polyurethane items.

 Next on the agenda was to fit a Stirling Harmonic damper (harmonically balanced crankshaft pulley) from Vibration Free.
-This is an incredibly expensive bit of kit, but worth it in my eyes as it balances the crankshaft, reduces crank torsion and pro-longs the life on the engine.
+This is an incredibly expensive bit of kit, but worth it in my eyes as it balances the crankshaft, reduces crank torsion and pro-longs the life of the engine.
 Plus, the recent profit I made on selling the Gunmetal Mk1 I sold covered the cost of it, so it didn't really cost me anything.
-(That's they way I look at it anyway!)
+(That's the way I look at it anyway!)

 After this I made up a bracket to house a 14 inch electric fan and mounted it in the cavity between the radiator and the front panel.
 The two previous smaller electric fans I had were attached to the radiator, but this meant taking the water pump off every time I had to take the radiator out as there wasn't enough clearance.
 Doing it this way means the fan can stay in place if ever I have to remove the radiator.
 With this done I was also able to refit my newly re-cored rad from Colchester Radiator repairs